Exclusive: Moelis clinches Pfizer advisory role with help from Eric Cantor - sources

 While the possibility of the U.S. Congress taking legislative action against Pfizer's deal during a presidential election year is seen as remote, the political controversy could spur Treasury to tighten the rules further to make inversions even more difficult.

-Reuters reported earlier this month that Guggenheim and Goldman Sachs are advising Pfizer, while JPMorgan Chase & Co (JPM.N) and Morgan Stanley (MS.N) are advising Allergan.
+Reuters reported earlier this month that Guggenheim and Goldman Sachs are advising Pfizer, while JPMorgan Chase & Co and Morgan Stanley are advising Allergan.

 The sources asked not to be identified because the advisory roles are not public.
-Moelis and Pfizer declined to comment, while Centerview did not immediately respond to a request for comment.
+Moelis declined to comment, while Pfizer and Centerview did not immediately respond to requests for comment.

 A deal between Pfizer and Allergan, which have market capitalizations of $204 billion and $118 billion respectively, would be the biggest merger of the year and the largest ever transaction in the healthcare sector.